Nicholas Strakon: The reason you cant get Ivermectin isnt just that Facebook and War Criminal Fauci hate it.

-In other words, a Trump victory. of continued Antifa and BLM violence pressured some factions to take part:
+Apparently, the threat of continued Antifa and BLM violence pressured some factions to take part:

 The summer uprising had shown that people power could have a massive impact.
 Activists began preparing to reprise the demonstrations if Trump tried to steal the election.
 "Americans plan widespread protests if Trump interferes with election," Reuters reported in October, one of many such stories.
 More than 150 liberal groups, from the Women's March to the Sierra Club to Color of Change, from Democrats.com to the Democratic Socialists of America, joined the "Protect the Results" coalition.
 The group's now defunct website had a map listing 400 planned post-election demonstrations, to be activated via text message as soon as

 To stop the coup they feared, the left was ready to flood the streets.

 If that had happened, of course, it wouldn't be an "insurrection," which is bad.
 It would be an "uprising," which is good.
 In any case, according to the article, the possibility encouraged big corporations and their Washington City mouthpiece, the

 of Commerce, to throw their weight behind the coup:

 But behind the scenes, the business community was engaged in its own anxious discussions about how the election and its aftermath might unfold.
 The summer's racial-justice protests had sent a signal to business owners too: the potential for economy-disrupting civil disorder.